 We hit extensively with every 2018 USA baseball bat on the market.
 In reality, the best bat for any given player will be, just that, individual.
-There are enough 2018 USABats to fit almost any need.
+There are enough 2018 USA approved baseball bats to fit almost any need.
 That said, as a general recommendation we think Easton's Beast X Hybrid in a drop 10 is the best USABat in 2018.
-We like the bat's price point, size offerings and hot out of the wrapper performance.
+Although this bat swings heavy (and should be probably be categorized as a drop 9), we like the bat's price point, size offerings and hot out of the wrapper performance.
 It is also helpful the bat is in the top of the rankings for largest barrel sizes and ball exit speeds.

 Note, too, this list is far from definitive.
 A lot of companies are still in place to release a USABat by the spring of 2018.
 In other words, check back often.
 We will update it as we get more information.
 But, with the holidays right around the corner we thought this an appropriate time to put together at least something for those desperate to find a good answer in this newly minted USABat space.

 USA bats are the new standard by which many youth baseball organizations abide starting 1/1/2018.
 These bats use a performance standard different than USSSA or 1.15 BPF bats.
 Although more like BBCOR bats which are used in the high school and collegiate space, these USA baseball bats use a bigger drop (or lighter swing weight) to allow younger players success.
 You can read more about the reasons behind the change in our USABats article.

 Total of 4.9/5 Stars

 We think Easton hit a home run despite the fact this is the first year for the USABat standard.
 We like the price, feel and pop.

 Total of 4.8/5 Stars